 You have enough coverage through your employer?s benefit plan.

 If you?re covered by an employer-sponsored short- or long-term disability plan, you?re more fortunate than most.
 Even if you are provided group coverage, such coverage alone only replaces a portion of your income.
 Many group plans only cover 50?60 percent of your base salary.
 That means, if you?re currently making $60,000 annually, 60 percent of that would be $36,000 and if the employer is paying for your coverage, the final take-home would be reduced even further after taxes.
 In addition, most employer-sponsored plans are limited to covering short-term disability which means your benefits may only pay for a short duration.
 Also consider that your employee benefits end when you leave the company.

 If you?re unexpectedly faced with illness or injury, supplemental coverage can help bridge the gap between what?s covered by your employer?s group policy and your monthly take-home pay.
 Supplemental coverage could ensure you?re better poised to: maintain your current standard of living and minimize the impact on your long-term financial security.
 In addition, supplemental coverage moves with you if you change jobs, covers you between jobs and provides critical income protection if you?re self-employed.

-Even if you’re young and healthy, according to the U.S. Social Security Administration, one-in-four of today’s 20-year-olds will be disabled for three or more months at some point in their career before reaching age 67.
+Even if you?re young and healthy, according to the U.S. Social Security Administration, one-in-four of today?s 20-year-olds will be disabled for three or more months at some point in their career before reaching age 67.
+Deciding against a disability insurance policy could actually become a regretful decision if the worst does happen.
 In addition, the word disability itself may not be what you think.
 Individual disability income insurance may provide coverage for common conditions like back pain, migraine headache, pregnancy complications or depression.
 Consulting an experienced financial professional can help to ensure your policy includes all you need to continue meeting your financial obligations in the event of a disability.